roman-milk/roman-milk.github.io/my-fair-slut.md

  "U-uh-uh."
 Was all she could get out.

  I reached down and twisted her clit.
 "I said is this what you want?"
-Report_Story #2